cfengine/documentation/reference/promise-types/files.markdown

 #### exec_regex

-**Description**: Matches file if this regular expression matches any full line returned by the command
+**Description:** Matches file if this regular expression matches any full line returned by the command

 The regular expression must be used in conjunction with the